kondrak/rust64/README.md

 This is an on-off WIP project, so update frequency may vary.

-Known Issues
+Resources
 ------------------
-- CPU and timing bugs
-- no Reset button

-Resources used to create this emulator:
+The following has been used to create this emulator:

 - http://www.zimmers.net/cbmpics/cbm/c64/vic-ii.txt
 - http://frodo.cebix.net/ (inspired the VIC-II implementaiton)